docQodly/docs/docs/concepts/lang-quicktour.md

 ## Methods

-Qodly provides a large number of built-in methods (or commands) but also lets you can create your own **methods**.
+QodlyScript provides a large number of built-in methods (or commands) but also lets you can create your own **methods**.
 User-defined methods can contain commands, operators, and any other parts of the language.

 A method is composed of statements; each statement consists of one line in the method.
 A statement performs an action, and may be simple or complex.